How to Get a Good Night’s Sleep (Even When Everything Is the Worst)

 Of course you’ll need to figure out which of these, or which combination, works best for your specific needs.
 But these options are all pretty affordable, which means investing in your sleep sanctuary won’t break the bank.
 You’ll be amazed (I was!) by how a few simple tweaks to your living space can dramatically improve your sleep and, by extension, your quality of life.

-Scouted is here to share practical, entertaining, and sometimes unexpected ideas for products that you might like.
+Scouted is here to surface products that you might like.
+Follow us on Flipboard.
 Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales.